TEDxTUM/TEDx-YTT/README.md

  ## Installing the Youtube API key
 The script calls the youtube API.
 In order to be able to do that you need a personal API key.
-CAREFUL: To many API calls can result in costs!
+CAREFUL: Too many API calls can result in costs!
 Deploying the script is at your own risk.
 Check your API calls from time to time on the [API dashboard](http://console.cloud.google.com).

 In the same folder where 'TEDx-ytt.py' is located, add an empty file named 'yapi.txt' to your